NERC-CEH/RainfallQC/docs/tutorials.rst

             n_neighbours_ignored=0, # ignore no neighbours and include all )

+Please note, you will need explicitly define which gauges are considered neighbouring to the target gauge.
+You can do this with the `get_ids_of_n_nearest_overlapping_neighbouring_gauges <rainfallqc.utils.html#rainfallqc.utils.neighbourhood_utils.get_ids_of_n_nearest_overlapping_neighbouring_gauges>`_ function.
+An example of its use is given in Example 3.

 Example 3. - Run single checks on rain gauge network data (multiple file paths)
 -------------------------------------------------------------------------------
-Let's say you have data for a multiple rain gauge stored in multiple CSV files, you could use metadata to store the paths to them e.g. in "rain_gauge_metadata.csv" (Example metadata 1).
+Sometimes you may have multiple rain gauge stored in seperate CSV files, and you do not necessarily want to load them all in at once.
-Because you may not want to load in all gauges to memory at once, you can read in only the nearby gauges to a given target gauge.
+When this is the case, you need to have a metadata file to store filepaths.
-You can do this with the `get_ids_of_n_nearest_overlapping_neighbouring_gauges <rainfallqc.utils.html#rainfallqc.utils.neighbourhood_utils.get_ids_of_n_nearest_overlapping_neighbouring_gauges>`_ function.
+You can then use the `get_ids_of_n_nearest_overlapping_neighbouring_gauges <rainfallqc.utils.html#rainfallqc.utils.neighbourhood_utils.get_ids_of_n_nearest_overlapping_neighbouring_gauges>`_ function to select only the nearest gauges to load in.
-(this example assumes all the CSVs look like Example data 1):
+See an example below where we assume all the CSVs look like Example data 1 and the metadata like Example metadata 1.

 .. code-block:: python
     :caption: Making a pl.DataFrame of only nearby gauges to a target gauge

         import polars as pl
-        from rainfallqc.utils.neighbourhood_utils import get_ids_of_n_nearest_overlapping_neighbouring_gauges, compute_km_distances_from_target_id
+        from rainfallqc.utils.neighbourhood_utils import get_ids_of_n_nearest_overlapping_neighbouring_gauges

         data = pl.read_csv("hourly_rain_gauge_network.csv")
         metadata = pl.read_csv("rain_gauge_metadata.csv")